SAP-samples/cloud-cf-feature-flags-sample/README.md

 ### Accessing Flagship UI

 The Flagship UI will be accessed multiple times throughout this tutorial.
-Login to Flagship and select an Environment and Account from the header.
+Login to Flagship and select an Account and Environment from the header.
+The unique identifier of a flag is the combination of Use Case slug + flag key.
+Those two will be required in the demo application in order to evaluate a flag.

 ### 9. Evaluate a missing Feature Flag